NetroScript/GPU-memory-access-visualization/html/README.md

 ## Using the project

 To use the project, you don't need to do anything else.
 There should be a pre-built HTML file ready for you to use.

+Besides the text below, there is an [additional Documentation file here](FEATURES.md), which showcases the individual features with images.

 To then make use of that file the suggested way is to generate static `.json` data files with the C++ header using any of the available methods for JSON.
 And then opening the HTML file and dragging and dropping the `.json` into the dedicated area.
 This method has the fastest loading speed, as then the browser can directly read in the file and parse it with a JSON parser instead of using a more generic (and slower) parser.